ExplainTheUniverse/ExplainTheUniverse/Site/content/blog/theory-of-everything.md

 readingTime: "26 minutes"
 ---

-> In this groundbreaking exploration, we challenged the most advanced AI model of late 2024 (o1 from OpenAI) to develop and analyze comprehensive theories explaining the fundamental nature of the cosmos.
+> In this groundbreaking exploration, we challenged the most advanced AI model of late 2024 (o1 from OpenAI) to develop and analyze comprehensive theories explaining the fundamental nature of the reality.

 On *AIs Explain The Universe*, we embark on an ambitious journey to understand the deepest mysteries of reality.
 Through a carefully structured series of prompts, we guide the most advanced AI model to date (o1 from OpenAI) to select the metaphysical framework that could potentially explain everything - from the origin of consciousness to the nature of reality itself.
 Our investigation presents these fundamental questions to the AI: